American Academy of Arts and Letters: Membership

-Members of the Academy are chosen for life and have included some of the American art scene's leading figures.
+Members of the academy are chosen for life and have included some of the American art scene's leading figures.
 They are organized into committees that award annual prizes to up-and-coming artists.
-Although the names of some of the organization's members may not be well-known today, each was well-known in their time.
-Greatness and pettiness are demonstrable among the Academy members, even during the first decade, when William James declined his nomination on the grounds that his little brother Henry had been elected first.
+Although the names of some of the organization's members may not be well-known today, each was well known in their time.
+Greatness and pettiness are demonstrable among the academy members, even during the first decade, when William James declined his nomination on the grounds that his little brother Henry had been elected first.
 One of the giants of the academy in his time, Robert Underwood Johnson, casts a decades-long shadow in his one-man war against encroaching modernism, blackballing such writers as H. L. Mencken, F. Scott Fitzgerald, and T. S. Eliot (before his emigration to England disqualified him for full membership).
-Former Harvard president Charles William Eliot declined election to the Academy "because he was already in so many societies that he didn't want to add to the number".
+Former Harvard president Charles William Eliot declined election to the academy "because he was already in so many societies that he didn't want to add to the number".

 Although never explicitly excluded, women were not elected to membership in the early years.
-The admission of Julia Ward Howe in January 1908 (at age 88) as the first woman in the Academy was only one incident in the intense debate about the consideration of female members.
-In 1926, the election of four women— Edith Wharton, Margaret Deland, Agnes Repplier and Mary Eleanor Wilkins Freeman—was said to have "marked the letting down of the bars to women".
+The admission of Julia Ward Howe in January 1908 (at age 88) as the first woman in the academy was only one incident in the intense debate about the consideration of female members.
+In 1926, the election of four women—Edith Wharton, Margaret Deland, Agnes Repplier and Mary Eleanor Wilkins Freeman—was said to have "marked the letting down of the bars to women".
+The first African-American woman member-elect was Gwendolyn Brooks in 1976.

 Below is a partial list of past members of the American Academy of Arts and Letters and its successor institution, the National Institute and Academy of Arts and Letters: